lydiaart/LydiasPortfolio/README.md

 ## Description

-This is Lydia's portfolio.
-You will find her recent photo, brief introduction of herself, previous work, contact information and resume.
-It is still under construction, and more updates will be coming soon.
+This is Lydia's first portfolio.
+It's mainly built with HTML and CSS.
+The purpose of this design is to practice styling using CSS.
+The code is not the simpliest way, but it is a good way to solidify the language of CSS.
+The webpage will be updated with more of Lydia's works eventually.
 Thanks for visiting!